aappddeevv/scalajs-reaction/README.md

 reactdom.createAndRenderWithId(Helloworld(), "container")
 ```

-The ReasonReact facade is more valuable when you introduce state-holding
+The ReasonReact-like facade is more valuable when you introduce state-holding
 components since every component has a builtin reducer to manage state and you
 use your favorite effects library.
 See the
 [documentation](http://aappddeevv.github.io/scalajs-reaction) for more details.